mscribellito/terraform-google-iam/README.md

 An IAM policy consists of multiple bindings.
 Bindings consist of `member`, `role`, and `resource`.

-`member` - the [principals](https://cloud.google.com/iam/docs/principal-identifiers) that will be granted the privileges in the role.
+`member` - The [principals](https://cloud.google.com/iam/docs/principal-identifiers) that will be granted the privileges in the role.
 Principals are users, service accounts, groups, etc.

-`role` - the [roles](https://cloud.google.com/iam/docs/understanding-roles) that will be granted to the members.
+`role` - The [roles](https://cloud.google.com/iam/docs/understanding-roles) that will be granted to the members.

-`resource` - the resources to bind the IAM policy to.
+`resource` - The resources to bind the IAM policy to.
+Each binding should be scoped to resources of the same type.
+Resources are identified using the convention `resource_type=>resource_identifier`.

 ```hcl
 module "policy" {